sonjayilmaz/Cocktail-Assistant-app/README.md

 # Cocktail Assistant 🍸

+🚧 Work in Progress — styling and features evolving.

 A web application that helps you gather a shopping list for multiple cocktails.
 Search for cocktails, add them to your list, and get a deduplicated shopping list that you can print.

 ## Features